Techniques

 Attention/Ready Stance

-Heiko-dachi (平行立ち), or “parallel stance,” is a fundamental posture used primarily as a ready stance before executing techniques or katas.
-In this stance, the feet are positioned shoulder-width apart, with the outer edges parallel and toes pointing straight forward.
-The weight distribution is even across …
+The Attention/Ready Stance, known in Japanese as Heiko-dachi (平行立ち), translates to “parallel stance.”
+It is a fundamental posture used primarily as a ready stance before executing techniques or katas.
+The feet are positioned shoulder-width apart, the outer edges parallel and toes pointing straight forward, …

 Back Fist Strike

-In karate, the back fist strike, known as Uraken Uchi (裏拳打ち) in Japanese, is a technique where the practitioner strikes using the back of the fist, targeting areas such as the face, temple, or ribs.
+The Back Fist Strike, known in Japanese as Uraken Uchi (裏拳打ち), is a technique where the practitioner strikes using the back of the fist.
+“Uraken” (裏拳) means “back fist,” referring to the striking surface, and “Uchi” (打ち) means strike or hit.
+It targets areas such as the face, temple, …

 Back Ridge Hand